SpeechieX/algorithms-and-data-structures/README.md

 # Algorithms and Data Structure In JavaScript

-This repository has implementations of various data structures and their associated algorithms, as well as algorithms not associated with data structures.
+This repository contains implementations of various data structures and algorithms.

 I plan to focus on implementing these algorithms using the main algorithm design paradigms: divide-and-conqueur, greedy algorithm design and dynamic programming.